mrzamin/mrzamin/README.md

-# Welcome to my Github!
+# Welcome to my GitHub!
 I'm Marisa

 ## Latest update - March 2024

-I attend code meetups and recently learned through a connection there that a open-source React project is starting up in my area.
+I attend code meetups and recently learned through a connection there that an open-source React project is starting up in my area.
 It's beginner-friendly so I look forward to contributing to that!

 ## About Me